danbee/cv/source/sections/_profile.markdown

 ### Profile

-I am a passionate and highly experienced software developer with 20+ years of experience building software products for the web.
-I have been programming computers since I got my [Sinclair ZX81](https://en.wikipedia.org/wiki/ZX81) in 1985 and have been making them do interesting and delightful things since.
+**Experienced Software Developer with a Passion for Building Innovative Web Solutions**

-I mostly use Ruby on Rails, HTML, CSS, JavaScript (including frameworks like React) and PostgreSQL.
-I believe the best software is well tested and built collaboratively and iteratively with continual feedback from the product owner.
+With over 20 years of expertise in software development, I specialize in creating high-quality web applications using technologies like Ruby on Rails, HTML, CSS, JavaScript (including frameworks like React or VueJS), and PostgreSQL.
+A lifelong programmer since my early days with the Sinclair ZX81, I am driven to craft software that is both functional and delightful.
+My approach to software development is rooted in the belief that the best products emerge through well-tested code, collaborative teamwork, and an iterative process guided by continuous feedback from stakeholders.

+Beyond technical expertise, I thrive in fostering cross-functional collaboration, translating complex technical challenges into actionable solutions, and mentoring teams to adopt best practices.
+Whether leading a project from concept to deployment or contributing as a team member, I am dedicated to delivering software that delights users and drives business success.